Wittedsiren/SparkX/SparkX/ReadMe.md

 ```
 When set to true, a grid will appear with each square within the grid being 50px bt 50px.

-##Draw Class
-This is where the fun happens.
-This class houses any

 ## Input Engine
 SparkX contains its own highy customizable input engine.
 Similair to the one used in Unity
 ### Keyboard Functions